-Additionally, kumquat trees thrive in humid environments, so if your plant is indoors try misting the leaves to prevent them from drying out.
+Additionally, kumquat trees thrive in humid environments, so if your plant is indoors try misting the leaves to prevent them from drying out and curling.

 Also, check that the soil is well-drained.
 For indoor trees, this can be done by choosing a pot with good drainage.
 For outdoor trees, be sure to not use clay-like soils that aren’t capable of draining.

 Clay soil will keep the plant sitting in water and will result in root rot.
 One way to check if your soil drains well is by doing a drainage test.
 This is done by digging a 1-foot by 1-foot hole and filling it with water.
 If the hole drains slower than 2 inches per hour, it has poor drainage.